furiosa-ai/furiosa-artifacts/docs/usage/loading.md

 Create model instance.
 This function ultimately calls the function entrypoint which provided by `artifacts.py` in `furiosa-artifacts`

-`pretrained=True` is an arbitrary argument which will transparently pass to model init.
+`pretrained=True` is an arbitrary argument that will transparently pass to model initialization.
 You can see what arguments are defined in the model class.

 ---

+For non-blocking example

 `asyncio.run()`

-Function entrypoints provided by Furiosa Artifacts are async by default to support concurrency to load models.
+Function entrypoints in `furiosa.models.nonblocking` are async to support concurrency in loading models.
 You need to call the entrypoints in async functions or async eventloop.